Problem

 Keep the same car, route, assists, device, and weather while testing one change at a time.

-Route unresolved questions into Forza Horizon 6 input lag settings guide, Forza Horizon 6 wheel not working checklist, Best PC graphics settings for Forza Horizon 6.
+Route unresolved questions into the next-read set below: input lag settings guide, wheel not working checklist, Best PC graphics settings for Forza Horizon 6, controller not working checklist.

 New routes are easier when the camera shows braking zones, traffic, and corner exits clearly.
 Keep one learning view until the route feels familiar.